• /

 The Common Good, can only be truly achieved when we work together to improve the wellbeing of people in our society and the wider world.
 As Catholics, our faith calls on us to love God and to love our neighbours in every situation, especially our sisters and brothers living in poverty.

 At St Agnes, we teach our pupils to follow in the footsteps of Christ, giving them the opportunity to show justice, love and the peace of God in our unjust and sometimes broken world.
-We offer our pupils ownership of this through giving them roles of leadership and responsibility: House Captains, Eco-Warriors, Play Leaders, Anti-Bullying ambassadors, school councillors and our new role the Social Action Leaders.
+We offer our pupils ownership of this through giving them roles of leadership and responsibility: House Captains, Eco-Warriors, Play Leaders, school councillors and the Social Action Leaders (SALs) .
 Through these roles, pupils actively engage in charitable outreach projects, which benefit not only those in need but our pupils by developing their own understanding of social responsibility.

 Catholic Social Teaching (CST)